 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination may suggest a cause of the tinnitus and the tests that may need to be done (see see Some Causes and Features of Tinnitus).
+What they find during the history and physical examination may suggest a cause of the tinnitus and the tests that may need to be done (see Table 3: Some Causes and Features of Tinnitus).

 During the medical history, doctors ask about the following:

 During the physical examination, doctors focus on examining the ears (including hearing) and the neurologic system.
 They also listen with a stethoscope over and near the person's ear and on the neck for sounds of objective tinnitus.
-The findings often suggest a cause (see see Some Causes and Features of Tinnitus).
+The findings often suggest a cause (see Table 3: Some Causes and Features of Tinnitus).